-Recyclable items such as glass, plastic, paper goods, and cardboard boxes (must be flattened prior to pick up), etc. should be placed in the blue bins and carried out curbside for collection on Mondays.
-Please note that bins are only allowed to be out from 5pm Tuesday – 5pm Wednesday, per Sawgrass Master Association.
+- Recyclable items such as glass, plastic, paper goods, and cardboard boxes (must be flattened prior to pick up), etc. must be placed in the blue bins and carried out curbside for collection on Wednesdays.
+If cardboard boxes, etc., are placed on the ground, the recyclers will not pick them.
+Please note that bins are only allowed to be out from 5pm Tuesday – 5pm Wednesday, per the Sawgrass Master Association rules.

-Florida Refuse comes early Monday mornings to pick up lawn waste, branches, plant material and may be piled curbside on Sunday evenings after 5pm for next day pickup.
+- Florida Refuse comes early Tuesday mornings to pick up lawn waste, branches, plant material, and may be piled curbside on Monday evenings after 5pm for next day pickup.

 Who do I contact about services or maintenance needs?

 Such requests should be directed to MAY Management.
-See Property Manager page for contact information.
+See the Property Manager page for contact information.